Juli (record producer)

-Julien Boverod (born 8 August 1998), known professionally as Juli and previously as Jvli, is an Italian record producer and disc jockey.
+Julien Boverod (born 8 August 1998), known professionally as Juli (previously stylized as Jvli), is an Italian record producer and disc jockey.

 Life and career

 Born into a family of musicians in the capital of the Aosta Valley, he studied music from an early age, learning to play drums, guitar, and accordion.
 He entered the recording world in 2017 after meeting another producer, aka Keezy, with whom he founded a recording studio.
+The following year, he began his professional career, collaborating with other producers and rappers.
+On 10 May 2019 he released his first studio album, Liberté, containing ten tracks.

-Three years later, he gained increased visibility by producing six tracks on Fred De Palma's studio album Unico.
+In 2021 he gained increased visibility by producing six tracks on Fred De Palma's studio album Unico.
 He also produced the mixtape PLC Tape 1 (2022) for the same artist, which earned him his first Top Singles hits with "Mala" and "Tutto quello che ho".
 At the same time, he also began collaborating with Olly; in particular, among the various compositions and the EP Il mondo gira (2022), he was credited as producer on "Polvere", a song he performed in the main competition of the Sanremo Music Festival 2023.
-The unreleased track is also included on their collaborative LP Gira, il mondo gira, certified platinum by FIMI for 50,000 equivalent units sold.
+The unreleased track is also included on their collaborative LP Gira, il mondo gira, certified double platinum by FIMI for equivalent units sold.